 With this model you can have hot water in up to 5 appliance and plumbing outlets simultaneously without affecting temperature.

-It has a 9.4 gallon per minute capacity, though it still offers 40% energy savings over the standard tank water heater and significant space saving.
+It has a 9.4 gallon per minute capacity, though it still offers 40% energy savings over the standard tank heater and significant space saving.

 It mounts directly to the outside and uses a concentric ventilation system.
 It measures 9.3 x 14 x 23 inches and weighs 50 pounds.